kernelorg-mirror/utils_kernel_ndctl_ndctl/daxctl/daxctl-create-device.md

 # DESCRIPTION

 Creates dax device in *devdax* mode in dynamic regions.
-The resultant can also be convereted to the *system-ram* mode which arranges for the dax range to be hot-plugged into the system as regular memory.
+The resultant can also be converted to the *system-ram* mode which arranges for the dax range to be hot-plugged into the system as regular memory.

 *daxctl create-device* expects that the BIOS or kernel defines a range